AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 * Group admins may review posts before approval.
 * Large documents cannot appear directly in the newsfeed.
 * Facebook does not support audio posts.

+This guide helps you create and share a Facebook post from a web browser and from a smartphone.